Sachs Motorcycles

 Sachs Bikes International Company Limited (SFM GmbH) is a German-based motorcycle manufacturer, founded in 1886 in Schweinfurt as Schweinfurter Präzisions-Kugellagerwerke Fichtel & Sachs, formerly known as Fichtel & Sachs, Mannesmann Sachs and later just Sachs.

 It is one of the world's oldest motorcycle manufacturers, and manufactured their first motorcycle in 1904.
 Peugeot, the oldest extant, began manufacture in 1898.
 Indian Motorcycle began producing bikes in 1901.Triumph produced bikes in 1902 and Harley-Davidson and Husqvarna both in 1903.
 The company produced ball bearings, motorcycle engines and bicycle parts.
 Sachs Motorcycles was a subsidiary producing motorcycles, mopeds, motorised bicycles and all-terrain vehicles (ATVs).
 The manufacturing of motorcycles was broken out of Sachs into its own company and the parent company producing automotive parts was bought by ZF Friedrichshafen AG to form ZF Sachs.

+Current SFM GmbH is sole successor of Sachs Fahrzeug- und Motorentechnik GmbH and Hercules-Werke GmbH.

 History

 The company was established in Neumarkt by Carl Marschütz on April 5, 1886, as "Nuremberg Hercules-Werke".
 Initially, it manufactured bicycles and had eight employed, then increasing to 170 eight years later.
-By 1984 the company produced almost 5,000 bicycles.
+By 1894 the company produced almost 5,000 bicycles.
 One year later, facilities were moved from Neumarkt to the Fürther Straße in Nuremberg.

 Hercules developed an electronic vehicle in 1898, with a maximum speed of 40 km/h, before manufacturing its first motorcycle in 1905.
 By then the company also produced light trucks with a capacity of 1,2 tn.
 In 1930 the company started production of three-wheeled automobiles with 200 cc-engines.

+Carl Marschütz and his family members were forced to emigrate from Germany to USA in the early 1930s.
+The Aryanization of Jewish business meant that his business was effectively taken over, and he re-settled in Los Angeles, eventually dying in 1957.
+Later on, although his business was stolen from him, he was still entitled to his company pension which allowed him some comfort.
+Like many escaping the Nazi regime, some of his family members changed to a more western sounding name.
+For example, his son Fritz Marschütz became Frank Marshall.
+Carl Marschütz died at the age of 93 is buried next to his wife in Nuremberg, who had died 26 years earlier.
+Carl Marschütz and Ernst Sachs have streets named after them on the site of the former factory.

+"Nuremberg Hercules-Werke" had begun to manufacture motorcycle using proprietary engines from companies like FN, but later were forced to only use German manufactured engines, to the benefit of Sachs.